godaddy/next-rum/README.md

 ### navigated

-The component is written to be library agnostic as possible, so we expose a completion callback for when the page is navigated that will receive all relevant timing information.
+The component is written to be as library agnostic as possible, so we expose a completion callback for when the page is navigated that will receive all relevant timing information.
 You can use this callback to transfer RUM information to the backend / service of your choosing.